 The patient, of course, wanted to help with his own problem, but I did not know if it was a viral or bacterial inflammation .
 It is not well enough to prescribe the treatment remotely, and so I recommend Dr. Dukea has intuitively compiled an approximate list of medicinal plants that can be tested for unspecified chronic airway disease.
-Due to the unspecified nature of the disease, I recommend using a combination of several different antiviral and antibacterial herbs from the list, because it is easier to obtain an antibiotic effect on microbes.
+Due to the unspecified nature of the disease, I recommend using a combination of several different antiviral and antibacterial herbs from the list, because it is easier to get the antibiotic effect on microbes.
 Due to the need for an impact effect (an attempt to destroy as many microbes as possible at the start of antibiotic treatment before they have the opportunity to recall possible resistance mechanisms), I also recommend a high dosage and failure to switch to other herbs.
 The list must not be used for the treatment of specific cases of illness without medical supervision.
 For specific cases, always consult a doctor who knows the medical botany.

 The effect on upper respiratory tract infections could be combinations of tea from 3g blueberry leaves ( vaccinii myrtilli folium ) , more fresh garlic (the flavor can be relieved with milk or cream), larger quantities (up to 10g) of fresh young grated ginger ( Zingiber officinale , fresh ginger with meat, liver or so), to do 5g ginseng right ( Panax ginseng ) , do not save.
 Blueberries, garlic and ginger are known antiviral herbs, and ginseng also has protective effects.
 Add turmeric ( Curcuma longa ) to the food, again in high dose.
 The food should be "seasoned" with antiviral spices: Dobromysl or oregano ( Origanum vulgare ), rosemary ( Rosmarinus officinalis ), Coriandrum sativum , Foeniculum vulgare , all in gram quantities.
 These plants are all known to contain antiviral substances and should not underestimate them.
 To prepare the salad, according to Dr. Dukea suitable for olivae oleum virginale or oenotherae biennis oleum oil.
 Healing sponges , such as Ganoderma lucidum, can also be taken into account - mushrooms often contain antibacterial agents.